hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 First, we make a basic assumption that in the best case we can perform 1 instruction per clock cycle.
 Of course, most instructions take multiple clock cycles, but (in the best case) we hope that these are amortised by superscalar architectures, pipelining, etc.

 Then we can consider the number of FLOP/s we can perform _per instruction_.
 If we consider a [Fused Multiply-Add (FMA)](https://en.wikipedia.org/wiki/Multiply-accumulate_operation) instruction (e.g. $a = a + (b \times c)$), we can perform 2 FLOP/s per instruction (i.e. an addition and a multiplication).
 Add in SIMD instruction sets and we can perform multiple FMA instructions simultaneously on a vector of inputs.
-With AVX, with a vector width of 128 bits, we can perform 2 double-precision (64-bit) FMA instructions per clock cycle; with AVX-2, we can double this to 4 double-prevision FMA instructions per cycle, and with AVX-512, we can double this again to 8.
+With SSE, with a vector width of 128 bits, we can perform 2 double-precision (64-bit) FMA instructions per clock cycle; with AVX/AVX-2, we can double this to 4 double-precision FMA instructions per cycle, and with AVX-512, we can double this again to 8.

 Next, we must consider whether there are multiple floating point units per core.
 In many cases, there will only be a single unit available, but in some HPC processors, we may be able to use simultaneous multithreading (SMT) to increase performance.
 A good example of this is in the [Intel Xeon Gold 6252](https://ark.intel.com/content/www/us/en/ark/products/192447/intel-xeon-gold-6252-processor-35-75m-cache-2-10-ghz.html) processor, where "# of AVX-512 FMA Units" is 2 (i.e. there are 2 AVX-512 FMA units available for each core).